-In wave 1, we essentially had a complex cross-sectional survey.
+Wave 1 is essentially a complex cross-sectional survey.
 The initial (or design) weights are derived from the probability of selecting the households into the sample.
 These household weights are adjusted according to information collected about all selected households (both responding and non-responding) and then calibrated so that weighted household estimates from the HILDA Survey match several known household-level benchmarks.